katsmith133/glwagner.github.io/index.md

 ---
-layout: single
+title: Me: human and scientist
 author_profile: true
+permalink: /
 ---

-# Me: human and scientist

 I am a human and a scientist.
 I love to learn and teach, to think about past and future, and to explore